Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 Ray glanced at Berry, who held her gaze for a second then looked down and turned away to study the cloak console some more.

-"W-well…" he said.
+"W-well..." he said.
 "It looks like this thing draws f-fffrom the main reactor.
 I think.
 So, i-it’ll go just as long as w— as we do."

 "That’s about twelve years."
 Choi joined them.
 He was accompanied by Conley and Cook as they entered the flight deck with their clothing stuck to their chests and backs where the sweat had soaked it.
 "I think.
 Hunter timekeeping is *weird.* But that’s about how long the quantum stacks have, according to the instruments."